-Today’s post celebrates the birthday of Michigan Man Jamie Morris.
-According to the 1987 Michigan Football Media Guide, Jamie Morris was born on this day in Southern Pines, North Carolina.
+The purpose of today’s post is simple - to wish “Happy Birthday” to a special Wolverine named Jamie Morris.
+According to the 1987 Michigan Football Media Guide, James Walter “Jamie” Morris was born on June 6, 1965 at Southern Pines, North Carolina.
 Jamie’s father, Earl Morris was serving in the United States Army at the time.
-However, the family moved to Ayer, Massachusetts which is where Jamie grew up.
-Morris was the youngest of three sons and he grew up trying to keep up with his older brothers and his sisters.
+Later, however, the Morris family moved to Ayer, Massachusetts which is where Jamie grew up.

 Jamie grew up to be an outstanding athlete at Ayer High School where he was a record-setting running back and sprinter on the track team.
 He caught Bo’s eye.
-Schembechler figured that the speedy Morris could shine on special teams and maybe at wide receiver.
+Schembechler figured that the speedy, but undersized, Morris could shine on special teams and maybe at wide receiver.
 Bo offered Jamie a scholarship to play primarily on special teams and Jamie accepted it in 1984.

 Jamie Morris arrived in Ann Arbor in 1984.
-Although Bo didn’t know it, Jamie came to Michigan to play running back and that’s exactly what happened.
+Although Bo didn’t know it, Jamie came to Michigan to play on offense, not just special teams.
+Morris wanted to be Bo’s running back and that’s exactly what happened.
 The 1984 season was a disaster by Bo’s standards.
 The team was riddled with injuries and finished with a record of 6 wins and 6 losses.
-Jamie was one of the bright spots.
+However, Jamie took advantage of a BIG opportunity.
 He only started four games, but led the team in rushing with 574 yards and averaged 4.9 yards per carry.
 Jamie knew that if Bo gave him more carries, he would get the yards!

 Morris made strong contributions to the “healthier” Michigan team that won 10 games, lost 1 and tied 1 in 1985.
 That team also finished second in the nation and beat Nebraska in the 1986 Fiesta Bowl.
 Jamie pushed his rushing average to 5.2 yards per carry.
 He totaled 197 carries and totaled 1,030 yards for the season.
 He also excelled on special teams and proved to be a very effective receiver out of the backfield.
 Yes, Bo had found his running back!